spotify/luigi/doc/luigi_patterns.rst

 Using a unique resource will prevent multiple tasks from writing to the same location at the same time if a new one becomes available while others are running.

-As with tuple batching, you can use multiple of these parameters together, along with batch tuple parameters and normal parameters.

 Monitoring task pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~